AkshayChhajed1998/Att_Sys/README.md

  <h6>4] Collects the Attendance applied by our RFID based Hardware System(Based on Arduino).</h6>
  <h6>5] Also, contains API's for communicating with Android Application(This Feature is under development)</h6>

- The Android App for the same web application is linked here(The App is under Development):https://github.com/AkshayChhajed1998/SAS_app
+ *The Android App for the same web application is linked here(The App is under Development):https://github.com/AkshayChhajed1998/SAS_app

+<h4>Steps for setting up our hardware system for capturing attendance</h4>